Jamal Khashoggi: Saudi Arabia

 After he was dismissed, Khashoggi went to London in voluntary exile.
 There he became an adviser to Prince Turki Al Faisal.
 He then served as a media aide to Al Faisal while the latter was Saudi Arabia's ambassador to the United States.
 In April 2007, Khashoggi began to work as editor-in-chief of Al Watan for a second time.

-A column by poet Ibrahim al-Almaee challenging the basic Salafi premises was published in Al Watan in May 2010 and led to Khashoggi's second departure, on 17 May 2010.
-Al Watan announced that Khashoggi resigned as editor-in-chief "to focus on his personal projects".
-However, it is thought that he was forced out due to official displeasure with articles critical of the Kingdom's harsh Islamic rules.
+In 2010, a column was published in Al Watan by poet Ibrahim al-Almaee criticizing and questioning the basic tenets of Salafi; this led to Khashoggi's second departure, on 17 May.
+Khashoggi publicly expressed his disagreement with al-Almaee and stated that although he had great respect for the newspaper, it "should not have allowed an article to question the essence of faith."
 After his second resignation, Khashoggi maintained ties with Saudi Arabian elites, including those in its intelligence apparatus.
-In 2015, he launched the satellite news channel Al-Arab, based in Bahrain outside Saudi Arabia, which does not allow independent news channels to operate within its borders.
+In 2015, he launched the satellite news channel Al-Arab, based in Bahrain, as Saudi Arabia does not allow independent news channels to operate within its borders.
 The news channel was backed by Saudi Arabian billionaire Prince Alwaleed bin Talal and partnered with U.S. financial news channel Bloomberg Television, it was also rumored to have received financial support from the King of Bahrain, Hamad Bin Isa Al-Khalifa.
 However, it was on air for less than 11 hours before it was shut down by Bahrain.
 He was also a political commentator for Saudi Arabian and international channels, including MBC, BBC, Al Jazeera, and Dubai TV.
 Between June 2012 and September 2016, his opinion columns were regularly published by Al Arabiya.

-Citing a report from Middle East Eye, The Independent said in December 2016 that Khashoggi had been banned by Saudi Arabian authorities from publishing or appearing on television "for criticising U.S. President-elect Donald Trump".
+The Independent, citing a report from Middle East Eye, said in December 2016 that Khashoggi had been banned by Saudi Arabian authorities from publishing or appearing on television "for criticising U.S. President-elect Donald Trump".

-Wikistrat

-According to an article from Forensic News, Oren Kesler, then Director of Operations at Wikistrat, told a subordinate in a July 2018 email that Jamal Khashoggi worked for Wikistrat, but it is unclear when Khashoggi was hired by Wikistrat.
-When a Wikistrat employee asked about Khashoggi's recruitment shortly after his death, Kesler denied Khashoggi's employment with the firm.
-Wikistrat later admitted in an email to Forensic News that Khashoggi did in fact work for the firm.
-Articles published by The Daily Beast and The New York Times reported that the founder of Wikistrat, Joel Zamel, met with General Ahmed al Assiri, a Saudi general involved in the Khashoggi's assassination, in early 2017 to discuss covert operations to destabilize Iran.
-One of the topics discussed was assassinating dissidents.
-According to Zamel's lawyers, Zamel turned down the offer to participate in "lethal operations", i.e. assassination operations.